 Challenging Homophobic Bullying - Valuing All God's Children (Summer 2019) | PDF

 The DBE has to give consent to church schools which wish to become academies.
 Typically schools join or form a Multi Academy Trust (MAT).
-At present there are three stand-alone academies, a Diocesan MAT and four local church school-led MATs in this Diocese.
+At present there are three stand-alone academies, a Diocesan MAT and three local church school-led MATs in this Diocese.

 The DBE ratifies the appointment of all foundation governors, of which there are just under 300.
 Please visit our Foundation Governors page here | Weblink.